creativescala/creative-scala/src/pages/pictures/images.md

 Image.circle(10)
 ```

 What is happening here? `Image` is an object and `circle` a method on that object.
-We pass to `circle` a parameter, `10` that gives the radius of the circle we're constructing.
+We pass to `circle` a parameter, `10` that gives the diameter of the circle we're constructing.
 Note the type of the result---an `Image`.

 ```scala mdoc
 Image.circle(10)